Why live with the seasons?

 Autumn is for giving thanks, bountiful harvests, for letting go and slowing down.

 Winter is for going within and embracing darkness, for rest, nurturing and introspection.

-Spring is for growth, movement, rebirth and fertility.
+Spring is for growth, movement (think of the 'quickening'), birth and fertility.